 We succeed by following a thorough, well thought out curriculum.
 Each of us striving to guide our students along the path of learning, while adjusting our method and tayloring our teaching style to the students needs.
 All the while holding all students to the highest standards.
 This is our formula for teaching success.

 Our teachers are the epicenter of everything we do, and the secret behind all of our past, current and future success.

 Vocal & Keyboard Instructor

-Kimberly Adair began to sing in the church choir at five years old.
-When she turned seven, she began taking piano lessons.
-As music became more and more prevalent her life, she added drums, clarinet, and writing to her list of musical talents.
-Through the years that followed, she has immersed myself into the constructions of many styles of music.
-She was a member of elementary, middle school, and high school bands, as well as the lead singer of a community choir.
+I began to sing in the church choir at five years old.
+When I turned seven, I began taking piano lessons.
+As music became more and more prevalent in my life, I added drums, clarinet, and writing to my list of musical talents.
+Through the years that followed, I have immersed myself into the constructions of many styles of music.
+I was a member of elementary, middle school, and high school bands, as well as the lead singer of a community choir.